VNDNS/vizual/code-style.md

 A custom hook should at max return one value.

-Logic within a react component should be moved to custom hooks.
+Logic within a react component like event handlers should be moved to separate custom hooks.
 The focus should be on reducing the number of lines for each code.